 Besides “Lazy Right” is “Lazy Left.”
 This reef break is a relatively easy wave to master.
 In the right conditions, it offers a long peeling left hander, suitable for every level of surfer.
 Good for beginners on smaller days to practice those first turns on green waves.
 A very consistent break in the season offering fun waves for all styles of surfing.

 This hollow and fast right-hander is for experienced surfers only.
 On a large swell, it has a reputation of being a board breaker.
 A short punchy wave offering numerous opportunities for barrels.
 This break works even on a smaller swell.
 As the name suggests, if you don’t get your take-off right, be prepared for a solid “Ramming”.

 Named from the surrounding area, which was a former coconut plantation.
 If you want to plant some new skills in your surf garden, this is a good place to start.
 There are numerous lefts & rights on this wide section of reef.
 On smaller days, it offers intermediates a chance to experience green waves & practice their turns.

 A continuation of Plantations, Coconuts only a short paddle away and offers a great stretch of reef with A frame lefts & rights.
 On bigger days, the right hander opens up for a longer wave for the faster surfer.

 About half an hour away is one of the most interesting breaks on offer.
 A long right hand reef break and a short punchy left.
 Plenty of barrels to be had in the right conditions.
 This point is very consistent and will handle overhead waves on a larger swell.
-Camp Poe staff can get you there.
+There are other great breaks in this area such as Polhena Point, a long right hand reef break ideal for all levels of surfing.
+Our Camp Poe staff are happy to guide you there.